TAbdiukov/Navman_MOVE75_Unlock_and_iGO/README.md

-# Navman_MOVE75_Unlock_and_iGO
+# Navman MOVE75 Unlock and (install) iGO
-Unlock Navman MOVE75 and install iGO on it
+This work enables you to unlock Navman MOVE75 and install iGO on it.

-## Known issues

-1. **[worked-around]** iGO does not run from the first time.

-	* MortScript workaround applied

-2. **[replaced]** The device does NOT work with [PowerM](http://4pna.com/showthread.php?t=9092) .
-Fails at the line 216.
-No known fix, but MortScr workaround applied.

-3. **[worked-around through PowerOff]** The device will NOT sleep (suspend, hibernate) properly, as the device will fail to jump back into iGO.
-This is because iGO is being launched from MortScript, which the system does NOT go after sleep as required for the proper functioning.

-	* Therefore, step 3 is required to mitigate the issue.

-	* MortScript workaround for PowerOff applied

 ## How to unlock a stock device
-`cd` to Program Files -> Navman .
-Then either
+Browse to Program Files → Navman.
+Then either:
-1. Replace AppStartupSec.exe with Total Commander (`AppStartupSec.exe.tc`) , or
+1. Replace AppStartupSec.exe with Total Commander (`AppStartupSec.exe.tc`), or
 2. Modify appstartupsec.ini to run your apps

 ## How to run iGo on this device
-This device **extraordinarily** does not allow running iGO, so  to work around this issue, MortScript was employed
+This device goes far and beyond not to allow running iGO, so to work around this issue, MortScript was employed.

-This is likely the Navman's vendor restriction
+This is likely a vendor restriction.

-To work around the issue
+To work around the issue,
-1. Copy all files to the device
+1. Copy all files to the device.
 2. Copy iGo packages to `(device root)\IGO\` .
 So iGo must be in `(device root)\IGO\Navi.exe`
 3. Append your `(device root)\IGO\sys.txt` with data from `(device root)\IGO\sys_required_params.txt`